-The Gloucester Township Police Departments Citizen’s Police Academy is a free 10-week course overseen by the Community Relations Bureau.
-The course will include an overview of the police department and the administration, uniformed patrol, police communications, special operations, criminal investigations, youth criminal law and many other interesting topics.
-Also, all attendees of the Citizen Police Academy will be trained in the use of CPR for the home.
+The Gloucester Township Police Department also has a Citizens Police Academy.
+Which is a free 10-week course overseen by the Community Relations Bureau.
+The course includes an overview of the police department and the administration, uniformed patrol, police communications, special operations, criminal investigations, youth criminal law and many other interesting topics.
+Also, all attendees of the Citizen Police Academy get trained in the use of CPR for the home.

-The Community Relations Bureau has several trained DARE officers that instruct the 5th and 7th grade DARE program.
+The Community Relations Bureau has several trained Community Education Officers.
+These officers instruct the 5th and 7th grade LEAD program (Law Enforcement Against Drugs).
 Every week the students get a detailed lesson based on topics such as alcohol, marijuana and tobacco education.
-The DARE officers focus on building the students’ self esteem and improving their decision making skills.
-Recent additions to the DARE lesson plan are: bullying prevention, internet safety and prescription pill abuse.
+The LEAD officers focus on building the students’ self esteem and improving their decision making skills.
+Recent additions to the LEAD lesson plan are: bullying prevention, internet safety and prescription pill abuse.
 Every Elementary School student from grades kindergarten to 4th grade in Gloucester Township will receive a SIP (Student Improvement Program) lesson.
-The SIP lessons are instructed by our DARE officers.
+The SIP lessons are instructed by our LEAD officers.
 The students receive lessons about our police department, danger stranger, medicine safety, community pride and bicycle safety.